SirCryptic/Abomination-Unofficial/README.md

 Added:
 - Turn Power On ( combined with all doors )
+- Gun Game (yes gun game for zombies)
+- All Players Godmode

 Fixs:
 - Fixed Issue With Some Doors Not Opening and the popup error (now opens all doors & turns power on)